chrisjsewell-tutorial/meta/presentation/main.md

 # Introduction

-Cover some best practices for creating a program application:
+Cover some thoughts for creating program applications:

 - Environment and source control
 - Programming languages